campfireunion/docs/docs/1.0/creator-tools/getting-started.md

 # Getting started

-This page covers how to install, setup, and upgrade the Flipside Creator Tools in order to import your own characters and sets into Flipside Studio.
+This page covers how to install, setup, and upgrade the Flipside Creator Tools in order to import your own characters and sets into Flipside.

 ## Download and Install Unity 3D